Campus Safety

 On-Campus Safety Escort Program

-If you need Campus Security to escort you to or from your car, or to another building/location on campus, you may request this from any security officer on patrol, or call our direct, non-emergency number at 973-300-2222
+If you need Campus Security to escort you to or from your car or another building/location on campus, you may request this from any security officer on patrol or call our direct, non-emergency number at 973-300-2222.

-You may also use the black non-emergency info button on the Emergency Code Blue units located in our parking areas.
-The On-Campus Safety Escort program is available to the entire College community (students, faculty, staff, and visitors) that would like to have an officer escort them to/from a campus building/location for any reason.
+You may also use the black non-emergency info button on our parking areas' Emergency Code Blue units.
+The On-Campus Safety Escort program is available to the entire College community (students, faculty, staff, and visitors) who would like an officer to escort them to/from a campus building or location for any reason.

 This service is for campus and not off-campus property.